New Steam IP

 "Let's stop being a dump and start being a power plant."

-Methane gas from landfills is one of the largest sources of greenhouse gas
+Methane gas from landfills is one of the largest sources of toxic greenhouse gas

 but the methane is also biofuel.

-NSIP technology proves otherwise.
-LLDPE (Linear Low-Density Polyethylene) Cover Biofuel Farm.
+NSIP technology LLDPE (Linear Low-Density Polyethylene) Cover Biofuel Farm.

 While solar is intermittent.
 The Biofuel Farm provides Firm 24/7 Baseload Power.